-D. Robin Gouveia, ESQ.
+D. Robin Gouveia

 I went to law school while working full time for an insurance company handling claims.
 Once I obtained my license to practice, I began my career at a personal injury firm.
 I have handled personal injury claims solely for plaintiffs for more than 15 years.